HomeCHILD SAFETYBody Safety

 • Harassment in locker rooms, travel, and training spaces

-• Coaches and authority figures misusing power
+• Coaches and authority figures misusing AND abusing power

 • Pressure to stay silent to keep opportunities